Sanchitkanwar31/binance_trade/README.md

 A modular Python trading bot for Binance Futures & Spot markets.
 Supports **market, limit, and stop-limit orders**, with clean logging, extendable strategies, and a CLI interface.

-> ⚠️ *This project is for educational purposes only.
-Trading involves risk — use at your own discretion.*

 ---